 Mark the end of the OF...ENDOF part of the CASE structure.
 The next location for a transfer of control resolves the reference given by of-sys.
 Append the run-time semantics given below to the current definition.
-Replace case-sys1 with case-sys2 on the control-flow stack, to be resolved by ENDCASE.

-Run-time: (--)

-Continue execution at the location specified by the consumer of case-sys2.

-See: 6.2.0873 CASE, 6.2.1342 ENDCASE, 6.2.1950 OF.

-Rationale: See A.6.2.1343 ENDOF

-Testing: See G.6.2.1343 ENDOF

-6.2.1350 ERASE

-(addr u --)

-If u is greater than zero, clear all bits in each of u consecutive address units of memory beginning at addr.

-(-- false)

-Return a false flag.

-See: 3.1.3.1 Flags

-FALSE

-Testing: See G.6.2.1485 FALSE

-HEX (--)

-Set contents of BASE to sixteen.

-Testing: See G.6.2.1660 HEX
+Replace $case-sys_1$ with $case-sys_2$ on the controlflow stack, to be resolved by ENDCASE.
+Run-time: ( -- ) Continue execution at the location specified by the consumer of case-sys2.
+See: 6.2.0873 CASE, 6.2.1342 ENDCASE, 6.2.1950 OF, A.6.2.1343 ENDOF.
+6.2.1350 ERASE CORE EXT (addr u - -)If u is greater than zero, clear all bits in each of u consecutive address units of memory beginning at addr.
+6.2.1390 CORE EXT EXPECT x:legacy -( c-addr +n ---- ) Receive a string of at most +n characters.
+Display graphic characters as they are received.
+A program that depends on the presence or absence of non-graphic characters in the string has an environmental dependency.
+The editing functions, if any, that the system performs in order to construct the string of characters are implementation-defined.
+Input terminates when an implementation-defined line terminator is received or when the string is +n characters long.
+When input terminates, nothing is appended to the string and the display is maintained in an implementation-defined way.
+Store the string at c-addr and its length in SPAN.
+Note: This word is obsolescent and is included as a concession to existing implementations.
+Its function is superseded by 6.1.0695 ACCEPT.
+6.2.1485 CORE EXT FALSE (--false)Return a false flag.
+See: 3.1.3.1 Flags 6.2.1660 CORE EXT HEX ( -- ) Set contents of BASE to sixteen.
+6.2.-HOLDS CORE EXT x:xchar (c-addr u - -)Adds the string represented by c-addr u to the pictured numeric output string.
+An ambiguous condition exists if HOLDS executes outside of a <# #> delimited number conversion.
+See: 6.1.1670 HOLD.